Smooth rational surfaces of $d=11$ and $\pi=8$ in $\mathbb{P}^5$: A construction

-Next we show that every assumption in the Alexander-Bauer lemma, except the very ampleness of $H_{|A}$, is satisfied.
-Then we proceed to show that $H_{|A}$ is very ample by using the Curve embedding theorem.
+Next we show that every assumption in the Alexander-Bauer lemma, except the very ampleness of $H_{|D}$, for all $D\in |A|$, is satisfied.
+Then we proceed to show that $H_{|D}$ is very ample, for all $D\in |A|$, by using the Curve embedding theorem.